kaspergrubbe/simple-capistrano-unicorn/README.md

 after :deploy, "unicorn:restart"
 ```

+### 3. Add unicorn.rb (only for single-stage setup)

+Grab the sample Unicorn configuration here: http://unicorn.bogomips.org/examples/unicorn.conf.rb

+And place it here: `RAILS_ROOT/config/unicorn.rb`

-### 3. Extra step only for multi-stage setup
+### 4. Add unicorn stage files (only for multi-stage setup)

 Make sure that you are using the multi-stage extension for Capistrano ( https://github.com/capistrano/capistrano/wiki/2.x-Multistage-Extension )

+You can get a sample of the Unicorn configuration here: http://unicorn.bogomips.org/examples/unicorn.conf.rb

-You should create different Unicorn files to use for each of your environments.
-The most common setup is to place the Unicorn files in `RAILS_ROOT/config/unicorn/{staging|beta|production}.rb`.
+You should create different Unicorn files to use for each of your different environments.
+The most common setup is to place the Unicorn configuration files in `RAILS_ROOT/config/unicorn/{staging|beta|production}.rb`.

 You can then override the `unicorn_config`-variable that this gem is listening for, by placing this in `RAILS_ROOT/config/deploy.rb`: